Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

-The Florida State Seminoles (0-4, 0-0 ACC) are 4.5-point favorites when they host the Syracuse Orange (3-1, 0-0 ACC) in conference action on Saturday, October 2, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
-The point total for the outing is set at 52.
+The Florida State Seminoles (0-4, 0-0 ACC) are 4.5-point favorites when they host the Syracuse Orange (3-1, 0-0 ACC) in conference play on Saturday, October 2, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
+The over/under is set at 52 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.